harshalstomp/PassCliq/README.md

 * Can be run on any system where Python is installed

 ### Future releases
-* AES Encryption System while storing the credentials in the CSV file.
+* Advanced Encryption System(AES) while storing the credentials in the CSV file.
 * A password strength analyzer.
-* Backup of the VAULT.
+* Backup of the Vault.

 ## Usage